Search

 The tiger is identified and delineated within the image, assigning a unique label to the instance while also providing pixel-level accuracy.

-The following are a few popular instance segmentation models:
+The following are a couple of popular instance segmentation models:

 SAM